Anyolite/anyolite/README.md

 * [X] Added automatic conversion from Ruby class names to class objects in method callers
 * [X] Improved testing script
 * [X] Added check for `RbValue` and `RbRef` to some macro methods
-* [ ] Added ability to pass blocks for function evaluation
+* [X] Added ability to pass Ruby blocks via Crystal to Ruby function calls

 #### Bugfixes